U.S. income in 2020

-If you had a U.S. source of income in 2019, you should have received a W-2 form and/or form 1042-S from your place of employment.
-If you have not received your W-2/1042-S by the first week of February, be sure to contact the payroll of your employer to make sure they have your correct address on file.
-You must either file a U.S. tax return before April 15, 2020 or file for an extension before that date.
+If you had a U.S. source of income in 2020, you should have received a W-2 form (most forns of employment) and/or form 1042-S (if you had a fellowship or a sometimes a specific tax treaty benefit) from your place of employment.
+If you have not received your W-2/1042-S by the second week of February, be sure to contact the payroll of your employer to make sure they have your correct address on file.
+If you worked at WPI you can download an electronic version of your W-2 tax form through the "Pay" icon in Workday, under "Tax Documents," 1042-S might not be available for download, and will likely need to be mailed.
+The end of tax season is April 15th, 2021.
+You must either file a U.S. tax return before April 15, or file for an extension before that date.

 *Please note that being a Resident Alien for tax purposes has no bearing on your immigration status.
 It does not get you a "green card."